paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-055-department-of-agriculture.md

   (A) the impact of local food systems on job creation and economic development;

-  (B) the level of participation in the Farmers’ Market and Local Food Promotion Program established under [section 3005 of this title](./chapter-063-farmer-to-consumer-direct-marketing.md#section-3005), including the percentage of projects funded in comparison to applicants and the types of eligible entities receiving funds;
+  (B) the level of participation in the Local Agriculture Market Program established under [section 1627c of this title](./chapter-038-distribution-and-marketing-of-agricultural-products.md#section-1627c), including the percentage of projects funded in comparison to applicants and the types of eligible entities receiving funds;

   (C) the ability of participants to leverage private capital and a synopsis of the places from which non-Federal funds are derived; and